 Our QA system is in continuous development.
-Several improvements to the system have been described in the previous sections already.
+Several improvements of the system have been described in the previous sections already.
 For example, the optimised passage retrieval component with integrated linguistic features has not been applied in the system we used for CLEF 2005.
+Definition tables have been added to the look-up strategy.
 We have improved the syntactic patterns for extracting facts for QATAR in general.
 We also worked on improving QA on a closed domain task (medical questions).
+The extracted IS-A relations have been expanded with predicate complements.
 We continuously test our system on CLEF data.

-Table 6 summarises the current status of the system in terms of scores on CLEF data from the recent years.
-We have used the same sets as used in CLEF with the addition of some valid answers that we identified during the development of our system.
+Table 5 summaries the current status of the system in terms of scores on CLEF data from the recent years.
+We have used the same sets as used in CLEF with the addition of some valid answers that we could identify during the development of our system.
 Most of these additional answers are due to spelling variations such as "1 miljoen" (1 million) that can be spelled as "één miljoen" or "Hiroshima" spelled as "Hirosjima".
 Many variations can be found among names of persons (e.g. "Giovanni Agnelli" vs. "Gianni Agnelli").

-The scores in table 6 illustrate the improvements of our system compared to previous runs submitted to CLEF 2005.
+The scores in table 5 illustrate the improvements of our system compared to previous runs submitted to CLEF 2005.
 However, note that the CLEF data should be considered as the development set for our system.
 It remains to be shown that these improvements reflect the increasing quality of our system.
+Still, we are quite confident in our scores looking back on CLEF 2005 which we prepared by tuning on CLEF 2003 and 2004 data.